zain08816/Code-Scope/README.md

 ## How to use

-Select a keyword or function name you want to learn more about and press `Shift+Cmd+P` and type in `Code Scope`.
+Select a keyword or function name you want to learn more about and press `Shift+Cmd+P` and type in `Scope It`.
 This will pull up an alert at the top of your screen if the selected text is a recognized keyword.
 Click `open` to learn more!

 ## Release Notes